Primordial black holes in interferometry: Conclusions

 Interferometric observations on the CMB have been considered and carried out over the last decades \cite{dasi}.
 If observations with earth-size baselines, as in \cite{eht}, reveal coherence, a nonzero ``visibility'', then according to \eq{intapp} and \eq{cndtn}, \pbhs down to the $(M/M_\odot)\sim \tennd{-1}$ range are ruled out.
 Longer baselines would of course access smaller $M$.
 An earth-moon baseline, $\sim \nrnd{4}{5}\, km$, for example, leads to $(M/M_\odot)$ in the $\sim \tennd{-4}$ range.

 These values are similar but generally weaker than limits found in work of the ``macho search '' or ``microlensing'' type \cite{machos}.
-But the interferometric method would provide a different approach to the question, and also refer to a quite different epochs in cosmology.
-The microlensing work uses background stars in the nearby universe, Andromeda or the Milky Way bulge, while the main contribution to \eq{intapp}, as said, is at very high redshift, close to the CMB.
+An overview of the limits from different methodologies is provided by a plot in reference \cite{joe}.
+But the interferometric method would provide a different approach to the question, and also refer to quite different epochs in cosmology.
+The microlensing work uses background stars in the nearby universe, Andromeda or the Milky Way bulge, while the main contribution to \eq{intapp}, as said and as is shown in the Table, is at very high redshift, close to the CMB.

 In subsection\,\ref{nearer} we have discussed applying the method to sources in the range $1<z<10$, leading to somewhat smaller effects.
 This region could involve different technologies and would cover a different region in cosmology.